InfoSecDion/Threat-Intel/README.md

 ![IMG_8981](https://github.com/InfoSecDion/Threat-Intel/assets/105241007/320f3dc0-2118-4044-a757-4bb412072883)

 <h1>Introduction</h1>
-This lab functions as documentation of a technical exercise I undertook as part of my application for a threat intelligence analyst position.
-It was the most enjoyable experience I've had during any hiring process.
+This lab serves as documentation of a technical exercise I undertook as part of my application for a threat intelligence analyst position.
+It was the most enjoyable experience I've had during a hiring process.

-Their company had established a partnership with the Tryhackme.com platform to evaluate the technical skills of potential candidates in the field of threat intelligence.<br />
+The company had established a partnership with the TryHackMe.com platform to evaluate the technical skills of potential candidates in the field of threat intelligence.<br />

 <h2>Guidelines/Instructions</h2>

-- You have 24 hours to complete the challenge and answer as many questions correctly as possible.
+- The candidate has 24 hours to complete the challenge and answer as many questions correctly as possible.

 - The points you earn by the end of this time will be taken into consideration for advancing to the next stage of the interview process.

 <h2>Exercise Completion Process</h2>

-- The exercise consists of 4 Obiectives that are at the core of the work we do at _____.
+- The exercise consists of four objectives that are at the core of the work we do at _____.
 You should do your best to answer all questions.
-Minimum score for advancement to the next stage of the interview process is 50% or 100 points.
-In addition, you must have answered at least 1 question from 3 of the Objectives.
+The minimum score for advancement to the next stage of the interview process is 50% or 100 points.
+Additionally, you must have answered at least one question from three of the objectives.

-- The test is open internet.
-All these questions are solvable and possible through research, creativity and attention to detail.
-You may use Google and other search engines as a resource to answer any of the questions.
+- The test is open to the internet.
+All of these questions are solvable and possible through research, creativity, and attention to detail.
+You may use Google and other search engines as resources to answer any of the questions.

 <h2>Post Exercise Report</h2>

-- After completion of the exercise a written report of 500-1000 words should be compiled in a document format (PDF or Word).
-This report should include methodology on how each question of the exercise was completed.
-Applicants should endeavor to explain not only what steps they took but their thought process on the completion of the exercise.
+- After completion of the exercise, a written report of 500-1000 words should be compiled in a document format (PDF or Word).
+This report should include the methodology on how each question of the exercise was completed.
+Applicants should endeavor to explain not only the steps they took but also their thought process regarding the completion of the exercise.

-- It is recommended the report be well edited, complete, to the standards specified above, and provided as an attachment as outlined below.
+- It is recommended that the report be well-edited, complete, meeting the standards specified above, and provided as an attachment as outlined below.

 <h2>Task 1: Visit this image and answer the question below:</h2>